History of the Building

 The Shipwreck Society was approached by the U.S. Army Corps of Engineers in 2004 as this governmental organization had no budget whatsoever to restore nor preserve this historic structure.
 A lease arrangement was created and signed in March of 2005 with the Society.

 At that time, the building was in deplorable shape, having suffered greatly through the effects of water incursion and the weight of library books.
 The Shipwreck Society invested a significant amount of its own funding in the building, commencing interior adaptive restoration work in early 2007.
 Restoration has been aided by a grant from the Michigan Department of Environmental Quality’s Clean Michigan Initiative Program – and a grant from the National Park Service’s Save Americas Treasures Program.
 This 2008 award was the only Save Americas Treasures Grant awarded to any organization in Michigan during that year.
-Significant work to restore the exterior of the building will commence in the spring of 2010.
 All restoration work is overseen by the Michigan State Historic Preservation Office.

 The U.S. Weather Bureau constructed 47 buildings between 1890-1913, 29 were of this identical design.
 Only about five remain standing in the United States today with their historic integrity intact.